Aaronwangz/ScaleViM-PDD/README.md

 ### 2.Create a new conda environment
 <pre lang="markdown">
-bash conda create -n ScaleViM-PDD python=3.8 conda activate ScaleViM-PDD  </pre>
+conda create -n ScaleViM-PDD python=3.8 conda activate ScaleViM-PDD  </pre>

 ###  3.⚠️notice
 The current open source code is less readable, but it can be trained and tested.
 You only need to modify the path.
 Note: modify the key image size parameters.
 We are currently accelerating the compilation of a more readable version.